 Graduate College Dissertation Travel Grants provide support, on a competitive basis to subsidize travel and other related costs in doctoral dissertation research, including topic exploration (prior to preliminary examination) and dissertation research which cannot be met from other sources.
 Awards are made based on merit and quality of the proposal.
 Two competitions per year are held, with proposals usually due in September and March.

-More information can be found on the Graduate College website (https://www.grad.uiuc.edu/Fellowship/fellowship-query-bycat.cfm).
-The Diversifying Higher Education Faculty in Illinois (DFI) Program (formerly IMGIP/ICEOP) The DFI is a need-based Fellowship Program for ethnic groups traditionally underrepresented in faculty and staff positions in Illinois higher education (African Americans, Asian Americans, Hispanic Americans, and Native Americans).
+The Diversifying Higher Education Faculty in Illinois (DFI) Program (formerly IMGIP/ICEOP)

+The DFI is a need-based Fellowship Program for ethnic groups traditionally underrepresented in faculty and staff positions in Illinois higher education (African Americans, Asian Americans, Hispanic Americans, and Native Americans).
 Applicants must hold a high school diploma or post-secondary degree from an educational institution in Illinois or be a registered voter in Illinois with three or more years of residency in Illinois, and must be a citizen or permanent resident of the U.S. Stipend levels are subject to change, but are projected to be from \$12,500 - \$16,000 for full-time enrollment.